jibbydonut/command-line-familiarity/README.md

 # command-line-familiarity

 This exercise is designed as a way to get used to using command line.
-The commands you will need are ls, cd and cat.
+The commands you will need are ls, cd, cat, mkdir, touch/New-Item and rm.

 Follow these steps to begin your quest: